Ground Reports

 The tale of a pig entering the namaz area was a concoction.
 No evidence was ever found of a pig straying or being let loose into the Idgah.
 Muslims consider pigs as unclean and believe their prayers disrupted by sight of a pig.

-The rumour of a pig was followed by further rumours of police having killed thousands of Muslims during prayers.
+The rumour of a pig was followed by further rumours that police had killed thousands of Muslims during their prayers.
 These instigated large-scale attacks by Muslims who indulged in rioting while chanting “kill policemen and Hindus, and burn their houses”.

-Police chowkis and thanas were attacked followed by bastis of Hindus.
-Soon, Hindus retaliated and full-fledged communal violence broke out.
+Police chowkis and thanas were attacked, followed by attacks on bastis of Hindus.
+Soon, Hindus retaliated, and full-fledged communal violence broke out.
 Police tried to control it but it spread to other parts of the town in no time.

 The town came to a halt; government offices stopped working.
 A total of 84 deaths were recorded in the coming days belonging to both Muslims and Hindus.
 A total of 20 sites in Moradabad were affected by the violence.